-Drag clicking works well with this mouse.
+Drag-clicking works well with this mouse.

 It’s the same as on Roccat KPU and if I would describe it with one word it would be perfection.
 Roccat calls it “Titan Wheel 2.0”.
-Don’t know how they achieved it since some other mice with ALPS encoder are similar but not nearly as good.
+Don’t know how they achieved it since some other mice with ALPS encoders are similar but not nearly as good.

 Cable is nothing special and it could be better.
-If you have mouse bungee, then it doesn’t matter.
+If you have a mouse bungee, then it doesn’t matter.

-Braided cable is 1.8 m long, and I would love to see Roccat wired mice getting 2.1 meter cables.
+The braided cable is 1.8 m long, and I would love to see Roccat wired mice getting 2.1 meter cables.

 All of that can be saved to 5 onboard profiles.
-Although many people complained that Swarm app is buggy, for me everything worked out of the box.
+Although many people complained that the Swarm app is buggy, for me everything worked out of the box.

-If there was no issue with my right finger tension clicks I would say it’s one of the best mice I ever used, however that and slightly weirder shape forced me to move to something else.
+If there was no issue with my right finger tension clicks I would say it’s one of the best mice I ever used, however, that and slightly weirder shape forced me to move to something else.